All you need to know about caching for serverless applications

 Caching at CloudFront

 CloudFront has a built-in caching capability.
-It’s the first place you should consider caching on the server-side.
+It’s the first place you should consider caching on the server side.

 Caching at the edge is very cost-efficient as it cuts out most of the calls to API Gateway and Lambda.
-Skipping these calls also improve the end-to-end latency and ultimately the user experience.
-Also, by caching at the edge, you don’t need to modify your application code to enable caching.
+Skipping these calls also improves the end-to-end latency and, ultimately, the user experience.

-CloudFront supports caching by query strings, cookies and request headers.
-It even supports origin failover which can improve system uptime.
+CloudFront supports caching by query strings, cookies and request headers [1].
+It even supports origin failover [2], which can improve system uptime.

 In most cases, this is the only server-side caching I need.